bmbmjmdm/wesley-app/README.txt

 If IOS cannot run simulator:
 https://github.com/facebook/react-native/issues/23282#issuecomment-476439080

+For IOS:
+Run 'pod install' in iOS folder
+Then open the workspace package (not project package) and run it targeting tethered device

 (Might be deprecated since upgrade) If IOS is failing to build certain node_module files: (change the 0.3.5 to 0.3.4): https://github.com/facebook/react-native/issues/21168#issuecomment-422431294